SpikingBrain: Spiking Brain-inspired Large Models: Model Architecture

 Here, the membrane potential accumulates charge in the soma, $\lambda$ represents a decay factor (mimicking the natural leakage of ion potential), where \(V_{\text{th}}\) represents a fixed firing threshold, and \(\mathbf{v}_{\text{reset}}\) is the reset potential, which is usually set to 0.
 While this model simplifies the ion-based mechanisms and retains the core logic of natural neurons, it still exhibits several limitations for large-scale models~\citep{luo2025integer,yao2024scaling,Fan2025Multisynaptic}: \romannumeral1) The temporal dynamics (mainly introduced by the decay factor and reset mechanism) lead to increased training complexity and instability; \romannumeral2) Even when integrated into pre-trained models, redundant complexity still persists, making it complicated to build models and simulate the original values; \romannumeral3) The fixed threshold can cause suboptimal spike generation, leading to many neurons becoming silent or over-activated, posing challenges for optimization and impeding the balance between accuracy and energy efficiency.

-To address these limitations, we propose \textbf{Adaptive-threshold Spiking Neurons}, which simplify LIF neurons for enhanced computational efficiency and modeling accuracy while preserving biological plausibility: \begin{itemize} \item \textbf{Adaptive Threshold}: Inspired by adaptive dynamic properties of biological neurons, the firing threshold $V_{\text{th}}$ is designed as a dynamic value correlated with the membrane potential.
+To address these limitations, we propose \textbf{Adaptive-threshold Spiking Neurons}, which simplify LIF neurons for enhanced computational efficiency and modeling accuracy, while drawing inspiration from adaptive neuronal thresholding:

+\begin{itemize} \item \textbf{Adaptive Threshold}: Inspired by adaptive dynamic properties of biological neurons, the firing threshold $V_{\text{th}}$ is designed as a dynamic value correlated with the membrane potential.
 This prevents neurons from being over-excited or over-quiescent, maintaining a moderately active state from a statistical perspective. \item \textbf{Simplified Temporal Computation}: The decay factor is eliminated, and the soft-reset mechanism is adopted, enabling the conversion from continuous values to integer spike counts in a single step.
 During optimization, the temporal dimension is merged for stability and computational efficiency on GPUs.
 For inference, the temporal dimension can be re-expanded, and energy-efficient computation can be achieved using sparse event-driven asynchronous hardware~\citep{Speck}. \end{itemize} Our modeling preserves essential characteristics of biological neurons and is appropriately simplified to eliminate redundant computations.
 It not only leverages the energy efficiency advantages of biological neural systems but also holds promise for effective engineering implementation in pre-trained LLMs when combined with specific asynchronous hardware.